 At the end of the season

-At the end of the season, you get a last reminder from the app.
-By then, your plant won't look as nice and the flowers will have dried out.
-Leave the plants in your garden box a little longer: birds love the tiny seeds.
+At the end of the season, you will receive the final notification.
+By then, the plant will probably look untidy and the flowers will have dried out.
+Leave them standing for a while, because birds love the tiny seeds.

 Liquorice mint at the end of summer in a Makkelijke Moestuin raised bed